redpanda-data/connect/website/docs/components/outputs/kafka.md

 ### `sasl.mechanism`

 `string` The SASL authentication mechanism, if left empty SASL authentication is not used.
+Warning: SCRAM based methods within Benthos have not received a security audit.

-Options are: `PLAIN`, `OAUTHBEARER`.
+Options are: `PLAIN`, `OAUTHBEARER`, `SCRAM-SHA-256`, `SCRAM-SHA-512`.

 ### `sasl.user`